lemocla/neon-hangman/README.md

       The game features a collapsible menu at the top of the page with a dynamic icon that changes when the menu is toggled, to allow users to select their preferences, view the instructions and the leaderboard.

-      All interactive elements, including icons and buttons, feature hovering effects and all modals include closing icons / toggle effects.
+      All interactive elements - including icons and buttons - feature hovering effects and all modals include closing icons.

       > As new player, I want to easily navigate across the site so that I can find the information I need.